yugabyte/yugabyte-db/docs/content/preview/secure/audit-logging/audit-logging-ysql.md

 YugabyteDB YSQL uses PostgreSQL Audit Extension (`pgAudit`) to provide detailed session and/or object audit logging via YugabyteDB YB-TServer logging.

 The goal of the YSQL audit logging is to provide YugabyteDB users with capability to produce audit logs often required to comply with government, financial, or ISO certifications.
-An audit is an official inspection of an individual’s or organization’s accounts, typically by an independent body.
+An audit is an official inspection of an individual's or organization's accounts, typically by an independent body.

 ## Enable audit logging